goddard-soccer/goddard-soccer.github.io/index.md

-        "Brandon once said the Shrek soundtrack is \"like no cap pretty mid skibidi rizzler\".", "Brandon brings wire cutters to karoke night because he doesn't like how excited people get.", "Brandon lives in a reality based in object impermanence.", "Brandon once received a speeding ticket for driving down an elementary school hallway to \"avoid traffic\".", ];
+        "Brandon once said the Shrek soundtrack is \"like no cap pretty mid skibidi rizzler\".", "Brandon brings wire cutters to karoke night because he doesn't like how excited people get.", "Brandon lives in a reality based in object impermanence.", "Brandon once received a speeding ticket for driving down an elementary school hallway.", "Brandon files complaints if the flight attendent isn't there within 45 seconds.", ];

     function bfactGen() {